 Introduction to Linux Concatenate Files

 In the Linux operating system, we can use the file concatenate method to create a single file.
-When we need to merge the multiple files into the small file then we are using the file concatenation method.
-There are different ways to do achieve the file concatenation in the Linux environment like cat command, etc. We can use the concatenation method merges the multiple small logs into a single file.
-It will be easy to refer or analyse the small files of data or information into a single file.
+When merging multiple files into a small file, we use the file concatenation method.
+There are different ways to do achieve the file concatenation in the Linux environment, like cat command, etc. We can use the concatenation method to merge the multiple small logs into a single file.
+It will be easy to refer to or analyze the small files of data or information into a single file.

 Syntax: